| GENERAL INFO (Jump to Diary)|

 Close bye is the only forest on the island; Buskett Gardens.
 Here are some citrus plantations and on the steeper parts some pines, oak and olives on the slopes.
 The impressive Verdala Palace oversees it from its little hill.
 I do a long walk in the area, but fail to find something interesting.

 A bit further up the coast, the 220 meter high Dingli Cliffs are found.
 The road turn into a real narrow string of potholes, but the views are great.
 The trail runs on the upper edge of a gorge, and only tiny patches are farmed.
 I think I reach the cliffs, but I till have 2500 meters down a private gravel road.
 I save it for a less windy day...

 In the middle of the town, a large area hold St Paulís Catacombs.
 Here are 25 holes in the ground, each chiselled out by hand for tombs.
-Some are Christian, some Jewish some mend for livestock.
+Some are Christian, some Jewish some mend (or at least used) for livestock.
 A little museum hold some of the things found in the catacombs, even some skeletons.
 One can be seen in a hole on its original placement.

-A bit odd have the rest of the tombs been cleared and are now on show for an entrance fee.
-I doubt the ancient had that in mid when the paid for a place to rest for eternity?
+A bit odd; the rest of the tombs have been cleared and are now on show for an entrance fee.
+I doubt the ancient had that in mind, when the paid for a place to rest for eternity?
 The first catacomb I see is huge; a maze underground in several layers.
 Some are strange, some extravagant and some small.
 I see several of the other holes in the ground, but they tend to look alike.

 Next to is the private owned St Agatha's Crypt & Catacombs, but I have seen enough for one day.
 I make some loops around the old part of town, with its real narrow streets.
 Then it start to rain, and I seek refugees in a little cafe.
 Then I find the car and head over to the Medieval fortified hilltop town of Mdina.